-With that being said, he does need to be entertained in the day.
+With that being said, he does need to be entertained during the day.
 You cannot expect him to nap all day long without any stimulation.
-Because like all dogs, he will get bored.
+Because, like all dogs, he will get bored.
 And bored dogs are destructive.
 Interactive playtime in between, or chew toys, is a great way to keep him amused and stimulated.
-You’re going to need some seriously large toys for this pup!
+You’re going to need some seriously large toys for this pup.

 The mighty Mastiff needs to be socialized from a young age.
 Otherwise, like all dogs, he will grow into an unpleasant handful.
 But at 230 potential pounds, it could be unbearable.
 Socialization is the process of exposing him to new and unfamiliar situations, people, dogs, and other animals.
 Not only will it increase his confidence as a pup, but it will teach him how to be a polite dog and ensure he doesn’t become overprotective.

-Leading on from his large size, it’s also a good idea to leash train him as a pup too.
+Leading on from his large size, it’s also a good idea to leash train him as a pup, too.
 Because if he isn’t leash trained, it’ll be him taking you for a walk, not the other way around.
 Research how to leash train him as a pup, and get started straight away.
 But ultimately, no matter how well trained he is, you need to be fit and strong yourself.
-We also recommend crate training, just make sure your crate is big enough.
+We also recommend crate training.
+Make sure your crate is big enough.